airbytehq/airbyte/docs/integrations/sources/instagram.md

 #### Rate limiting

-Instagram limits the number of requests that can be made at a time, but the Instagram connector handles rate limiting.
+Instagram limits the number of requests that can be made at a time.
 See Facebook's [documentation on rate limiting](https://developers.facebook.com/docs/graph-api/overview/rate-limiting/#instagram-graph-api) for more information.

 ### Troubleshooting